bilus/qudy/README.md

 ```

 The first use of `errName#` in a block declares a variable in the generator,
-equivalent to `errName := GENSYM("errName")`.
+equivalent to `errName_qd := GENSYM("errName")`.
 Later uses in that block insert
-the same name. qudy rejects a declaration that would shadow a
+the same name.

-variable in the template.
+`errName#` never collides with a variable of the template. qudy keeps the
+gensym in a generator variable of its own, `errName_qd`, so `errName#` and
+`~errName` can stand in one output line and mean different things.
+For the same
+reason a template may not declare a name that ends in `_qd`.

+`name#` belongs in output lines.
+When the template's Go code needs the gensym,
+call `GENSYM`, as shown below.

 qudy supplies the symbol generator.
 It declares `qudyGensym`, a small function
 value, at the start of each function that uses a gensym, so the generator stays
 one self-contained file.
 Each gensym gets a numbered suffix, so `errName#` comes
 out as `errName_qd1`, which is unlikely to collide with a name in your code.

+The default generator does not inspect the output's scope or reserve existing
+identifiers.
+A user-defined `errName_qd1` can still collide with its result.
+If your generator knows which names are taken, supply a custom symbol generator
+that checks them.

 To choose the names yourself, declare `qudyGensym` in the template, as a local
 variable, a parameter, or a package-level variable.
 It is a